Bridging loan solicitors

 • Proof of your income.

 • An exit strategy.
-The lender will want to know your plan for repaying the loan.
+The lender will want to know and see proof of how you plan on repaying the loan.

 • A business plan (if your property purchase is a commercial venture).